 Following the guidelines of other universities, it is assumed that any class ends 10 minutes early to allow movement to the next class.

-Each International Travel Studies Institute program offers educational units.
+Each The School of International Studies program offers educational units.
 See the specific program for unit offerings.